Neyn/neyson/README.md

 ./Tests
 ```

-# Issues
+# Contributing
-You can report bugs, ask questions and request features on [issues page](../../issues).
+You can report bugs, ask questions and request features on [issues page](../../issues) but please don't send pull requests (they will be closed).

 # License
 This library is licensed under BSD 3-Clause permissive license.
 You can read it [here](LICENSE).